-Always enter into the scene with previous circumstance.
-For example, if you had a big fight, you were angry, it must reflect into your current circumstance.
+Always enter into the scene with the previous circumstances.
+For example, if you had a big fight, you were angry, it must reflect on your current circumstance.
 You must still be angry and upset.
-And as the scene continues, your circumstance will change as you move towards achieving scene objective.
+And as the scene continues, your circumstance will change as you move towards achieving the scene objective.

-These is necessary because as humans we take time shifting from one emotion to other.
-Any thing bad or good happening sticks with us for long time and it affects our daily routine.
+This is necessary because as humans we take time shifting from one emotion to other.
+Anything bad or good happening sticks with us for a long time and it affects our daily routine.
 Effects last until another big event occurs.

 So, while working on any script, right in front of the scene write where you are coming from and what was your mood.
-If its is new start or there is a leap of days, months or years, imagine the circumstance that might have occurred before current circumstance your character is facing.
+If it is a new start or there is a leap of days, months, or years, imagine the circumstance that might have occurred before the current circumstance your character is facing.

-Note: It’s all about creating timeline of happening for your character.
+Note: It’s all about creating a timeline of happening for your character.

 6th: What are my relationships?

-When you talk about relationship in terms of acting it doesn’t mean only relationship with other people but it also means relationship with objects, and events.
+When you talk about relationships in terms of acting it doesn’t mean an only relationships with other people but it also means relationships with objects and events.

-Yes, examples I used are those in which object and event play key role in defining circumstances the characters face.
+Yes, the examples I used are those in which objects and events play key roles in defining circumstances the characters face.
 But if you look closer every story will have that one object or event the character will be affected by.
 You will have to test and try to find which works best.
-Sometimes object or events are biggest trigger for some emotions that you seek during performance.
+Sometimes objects or events are the biggest triggers for some emotions that you seek during the performance.

 7th: What Do I want?